Adaptive Experimentation in the Presence of Exogenous Nonstationary Variation

+At the end of the experiment, DTS chooses the arm with highest expected reward in the population under posterior beliefs:

+These definitions make no explicit reference to contextual observations.
+But implicitly, through proper Bayesian inference, DTS is using contextual observations to 'deconfound' its reward observations.
+Full pseudocode is given below.

-Another striking feature of the algorithm is that decisions at time $t$ do not depend on the context at time $t$.
+A striking feature of DTS is that the decision at time $t$ does not depend on the context at time $t$ --- or even contexts in the past $L-1$ periods.
+That is, in \eqref{eq:probability_matching_def},

+This equation uses that, conditioned on the observations $X_{1:(t-L)}, I_{1:(t-L)}, R_{1:(t-L)}$, the latent variable $\theta$ is independent of the additional arm selections and observed contexts.
 That decisions are \emph{context independent} in this way could offer substantial practical benefits.
 Even if contexts are logged, enormous engineering resources might be required to develop a system that observes contexts and responds in real time.
 For instance, assessing $X_t$ could easily require querying several different datasets containing the current user's interaction history and then applying a trained machine learning algorithm that generates a compact feature vector from this history.